Case Study: How To Classify And Assess Stocks Before Purchasing - The Gloss Magazine

 Dividend yield which indicates how much income investors can collect from holding a share.

-She also looked up the company’s peers and competitors to gauge which companies in the same sector have performed better or worse.
+By looking at the historical price performance, Isabella worked out that the stock she was interested in was currently trading at a mid-point range, so it was a suitable time to buy.
+She also compared this against similar companies in the same sector to gauge which performed better or worse.
 Yahoo Finance also gave her a list of buy or sell recommendations from different analysts.
 The recommendations told Isabella if the stock was expected to outperform or underperform compared to the wider market.

-Isabella was researching a technology sector stock which had a high PE ratio due to investors expecting high growth rates in the future.
-She compared the company’s current PE ratio to its peers, to get an overall idea of the sector’s expected growth.
+Isabella was researching a technology sector stock, which had a high PE ratio due to investors expecting high growth rates in the future.
+She compared the company’s current PE ratio to its peers to get an overall idea of the sector’s expected growth.
 Some of the company’s peers had a low PE ratio, which could mean that their stock was undervalued or perhaps the company had a cash flow problem, or they had stopped innovating.
 Isabella did more research on the low PE ratio companies in the same sector to find out if they were good value stocks.

-Before she made any decisions in relation to buying a stock, Isabella looked at the financial statements of the company.
-By doing this she was able to spot trends happening in the company and assess its financial health in terms of the assets and liabilities.
-She looked at the balance sheet which told her what the company owned and what they owe.
-She also paid close attention to the profit and loss account and assessed what was coming in, what was going out, how fast the company is growing and what the profitability is like.
+Before she made any decisions in relation to buying a stock, Isabella looked at the financial statements of the company where she could spot trends, and assess financial health in terms of assets and liabilities.
+She looked at the balance sheet that told her what the company owned and what they owe.
+She also paid close attention to the profit and loss account, and assessed what was coming in, going out, the company’s growth and profitability.
+She also looked at the financial reports of the company’s peers in order to get a real sense of their success in the sector.
+After looking at the company’s rivals, she decided to buy the original stock that she researched and their closest rival to maintain diversification in her portfolio.

 *Names have been changed.